 - Encephalitis – Inflammation of the brain, occurring in 1-7% of cases.
 Symptoms may include a headache, lethargy, fever, confusion, and seizures.

 - Parinaud’s oculoglandular syndrome occurs in between 17-20% of CSD cases, conjunctivitis with swollen lymph nodes near the inoculation site.
 Symptoms of which include the feeling of a foreign body in the eye, red-meaty appearance to the eye, ocular discharge and tearing.
-Transmission can occur if the eyelid or conjunctiva are scratched by an infective cat, or if a person rubs their eyes after recent contact with a cat.
+Transmission can occur if the eyelid or conjunctiva via the scratch of an infective cat, or if a person rubs their eyes after recent contact with a cat.

-A recent history of exposure to cats and a recent bite or scratch may give your doctor a reasonable index of suspicion for cat scratch disease.
+A recent history of exposure to a cat bite or scratch cats may give your doctor a reasonable index of suspicion for cat scratch disease.
 The bacteria can be somewhat tricky to culture in cats and people as it may only circulate in the blood intermittently.
-Tests may include: blood culture, indirect fluorescent assay (IFA) or a polymerase chain reaction (PCR).

 - Indirect fluorescent assay (IFA)